A Simple Spectral Algorithm for Recovering Planted Partitions: The cluster identification algorithm

 \section{The cluster identification algorithm}

 The main result of this paper is that Algorithm~\ref{alg} below recovers clusters of size $c \sqrt{n}$:

-\begin{thm} For sufficiently large $n$ with probability $1-o(1)$, Algorithm~\ref{alg} correctly recovers planted partitions in which the of size of the clusters is $\geq c\sqrt n$, where $c := \max\left\{\frac{88}{p - q}, \frac{72}{(p-q)^2}\right\}$. \end{thm}
+\begin{thm} For sufficiently large $n$ with probability $\geq 1 - 2^{-\Omega(\sqrt n)}$, Algorithm~\ref{alg} correctly recovers planted partitions in which the of size of the clusters is $\geq c\sqrt n$, where $c := \max\left\{\frac{88}{p - q}, \frac{72}{(p-q)^2}\right\}$. \end{thm}

 The overview of Algorithm~\ref{alg} is as follows.
-The algorithm gets a random matrix $\hat{G}$ generated according to $\mathcal G(n, \mathcal C, p ,q)$.
-We first project $\hat{G}$ onto the eigenspace corresponding to its largest $k$ eigenvalues.
+The algorithm gets a random graph $\hat{G}$ generated according to $\mathcal G(n, \mathcal C, p ,q)$.
+We first construct the projection operator which projects onto the subspace of $\R^n$ spanned by the eigenvectors corresponding to the largest $k$ eigenvalues of $\hat{G}$'s adjacency matrix.
 This, we will argue, gives a fairly good approximation of at least one of the clusters, which we can then find and ``fix up."
 Then we remove the cluster and repeat the algorithm.

-Note that we ensure that Algorithm~\ref{alg} works in every iteration w.h.p.\ by ``preprocessing the randomness''; i.e., we show that certain events occur simultaneously on \emph{all} (exponentially many) $\hat G_J$ w.h.p., and that as long as they all hold Algorithm~\ref{alg} will \emph{definitely} succeed.
-For this reason, the subgraphs $G_J$ and $\hat G_J$ are the main objects analyzed in the following sections.
+Note that we ensure that Algorithm~\ref{alg} works in every iteration a.s.\ by ``preprocessing the randomness''; more precisely, we will show that a.s.\ certain events occur simultaneously on \emph{all} (exponentially many) subgraphs of $\hat G$ induced on a subset of the clusters, and that as long as they all hold Algorithm~\ref{alg} will \emph{definitely} succeed.
+See Section~\ref{sec:clusteridproof}.